Dario Bonetti: Managerial career

 After his retirement, Dario Bonetti became coach of amateur Genoa side Sestrese in 1999, with his brother Ivano as player.
 Both brothers then jointly managed Scottish team Dundee from 2000 to 2002, with Dario officially acting as Ivano's technical assistant.
 In February 2005, Dario Bonetti was then appointed head coach of Serie C2 club Potenza.
 He then announced a surprising move to Hungarian side MFC Sopron in February 2006, thus joining fellow Italian Giuseppe Signori.
 Bonetti was then sacked in May 2006, after the final matchday, a 1–0 home loss to Rákospalotai EAC, but made a comeback at the Hungarian side in March 2007.
 On 22 June 2007, he was unveiled as new head coach of Italian Serie C1 team Gallipoli.

-In December 2008 he was appointed as new head coach of Lega Pro Prima Divisione team Juve Stabia.
+In December 2008, he was appointed as the new head coach of the Lega Pro Prima Divisione team Juve Stabia.

 On 23 June 2009, he was appointed as the new head coach of Liga I team Dinamo București, the Italian coach replacing Mircea Rednic.
-He was sacked by Nicolae Badea, head of Administrative Council of Dinamo Bucharest, as a result of Bonetti's public statements about Dinamo shareholders on 3 October 2009.
+He was sacked by Nicolae Badea, head of the Administrative Council of Dinamo Bucharest, as a result of Bonetti's public statements about Dinamo shareholders on 3 October 2009.

 On 9 November 2009, Bonetti was announced as the new head coach of Lega Pro Prima Divisione team Valle del Giovenco.
 He was fired in February 2010.

-In July 2010 he was unveiled as the new manager of the Zambia national team.
+In July 2010, he was unveiled as the new manager of the Zambia national team.
 Despite successful 2012 Africa Cup of Nations qualifying campaign, he was sacked on 10 October 2011, two days after Zambia qualified for Africa Cup of Nations.

 On 10 April 2012, Bonetti returned to Dinamo București.
 He won two trophies with Dinamo, the Romanian Cup and the Romanian Supercup, but started the 2012–13 season poorly, with the team being quickly eliminated from the UEFA Europa League and winning only six of the first 15 games in Liga I. Because of this, Bonetti was sacked on 14 November 2012.

 In July 2021, he came back to Dinamo, starting his third stint.
 He was sacked after only two months in charge.
 In the seven matches played with Bonetti in the dugout, Dinamo won two and lost the last five, without scoring a goal.
 The last match for Bonetti was a defeat 0-6 against rivals FCSB.

+Personal life

+He is the elder brother of Ivano Bonetti, who was also a footballer for several clubs in Italy in both Serie A and Serie B most notably Juventus, Sampdoria, Bologna and Brescia.